danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-13-creating-a-property-wrapper-to-persist-codable-types.md

 icon:   swiftui
 ---

-In this post, we'll take a quick look at how to create a property wrapper that can be used with `Codable`, that automatically persists its value in `UserDefaults` and updates SwiftUI when its value changes.
+In this post, we'll create a property wrapper that can be used with `Codable` to automatically persists it in `UserDefaults` and update SwiftUI when its value changes.

 {% include kankoda/data/open-source.html name="SwiftUIKit" %}

+## Background

 SwiftUI provides us with two great property wrappers for persisting data for the entire app or for the current scene - `@AppStorage` and `@SceneStorage`: